ndikumanaisaie/oop_school_library/README.md

 ### Usage

-To run the project, execute the following command:
+To run the project use irb

 ### Run tests